-A place where I participate in the big world of commerce, and where you can browse the items I have for sale, such as copies of my book, The Organic Artist.
+A place where I participate in the world of commerce, and where you can browse the items I have for sale.

 The Organic Artist book